alagbamoses-era/Modelling-with-Logistic-Regression-and-Random-Forest-Classifier-/README.md

 # Supervised Machine Learning Homework - Predicting Credit Risk

-In this assignment, you will be building a machine learning model that attempts to predict whether a loan from LendingClub will become high risk or not.
+In this task, you will be building a machine learning model that attempts to predict whether a loan from LendingClub will become high risk or not.

 ## Background